-2.3 New indices for MCAOs and PLs
+135 2.3 New indices for MCAOs and PLs

-135 Conventional MCAO indices have been calculated with a variety of different characteristic pressure levels, ranging from 500 to 900 hPa, at which air aloft is considered for calculation of the MCAO index (Landgren et al., 2019; Kolstad et al., 2009; Fletcher et al., 2016; Papritz et al., 2015; Kolstad, 2017; Papritz and Sodemann, 2018; Polkova et al., 2019).
-For understanding the 3-D structure of MCAOs and the sensitivity of conventional MCAO indices to the choice of the characteristic pressure level, we have implemented a functionality in Met.3D that allows for IVA of the effect of varying the characteristic pressure level.
+Conventional MCAO indices have been calculated with a variety of different characteristic pressure levels, ranging from 500 to 900 hPa (Landgren et al., 2019; Kolstad et al., 2009; Fletcher et al., 2016; Papritz et al., 2015; Kolstad, 2017; Papritz and Sodemann, 2018; Polkova et al., 2019).
+For understanding the 3-D structure of MCAOs and the sensitivity of conventional MCAO indices to the choice of the characteristic pressure level, we have implemented a functionality in Met.3D that allows

+140 for IVA of the effect of varying the characteristic pressure level.
 For this purpose, we introduce a simple 3-D extension of conventional MCAO indices.
 We compute the temperature difference between the surface and each vertical pressure level, p, instead of considering only one particular characteristic pressure level, as was usually done in previous studies on MCAOs.
 That is, instead of the conventional MCAO index (Eq.
-1), we compute its 3-D variant, and use methods for interactive visual data exploration for its analysis (e.g. sliding a horizontal cross-section through all vertical levels, p, of m{θ}^{p}).
-In a similar way, we implement in Met.3D the conventional MCAO index variants described in Kolstad and Bracegirdle (2008), Landgren et al. (2019), and Fletcher et al. (2016).
-Insights from the 3-D IVA (Sect.
-3.1 and 3.2) are used as inspiration for conceptualizing improved diagnostic indices for capturing MCAOs and PLs.
-We summarize the definition of indices here and describe the results from the IVA in the results section.
-All indices used in this study are summarized in Table 1.
+1), we compute its 3-D variant,

-$$m{\theta}^{p} = \theta{\text{skin}} - \theta{p},$$ (2)
+$$m{\theta}^{p} = \theta{\rm skin} - \theta{p},\tag{2}$$